0808 808 4000 Get help now

 Collection by DWP

-HMRC can transfer the debt to the Department of Work and Pensions (DWP) to recover.
-If this happens, the debt can be recovered as though it is a universal credit overpayment.
-For more information, see the Recovery section of the Universal Credit overpayments guide.
+If you have moved to Universal Credit, HMRC are likely to move the debt to the Department of Work and Pensions (DWP) to recover.
+If this happens, the debt can be recovered as though it is a Universal Credit overpayment.
+For more information, see the Recovery section of our Benefit overpayments under the Universal Credit system guide.

 Collection by HMRC

-If HMRC are unable to take money from an ongoing tax credit award and do not pass the debt to the DWP, you can be asked to make direct payments to HMRC.
-You should be notified via a TC610 form and given 42 days to pay the amount owed or try to agree a payment plan.
+If the debt is not passed to the DWP, you can be asked to make direct payments to HMRC.
+You should be sent a a TC610 form and given 42 days to pay the amount owed or try to agree a payment plan.
 If you can clear the amount owed in less than 12 months, it is likely that HMRC will agree to this.
-Payment plans can be agreed over a longer period if your budget shows that you are unable to repay it more quickly.
+Payment plans can be agreed over a longer period if your budget shows you are unable to repay it quicker.

 HMRC may pass the debt to a debt collection agency (DCA) if a payment plan isn’t agreed.
 DCA’s are not bailiffs and have no powers to enter your property or remove items.

-If the DCA is unable to make an arrangement with you to repay the debt, they will pass it back to HMRC who can then consider other methods of collection.
+If the DCA is unable to make an arrangement with you to repay the debt, they will pass it back to HMRC who can look at using other methods of collection.

-- With your consent, HMRC can recover overpayments from particular benefits.
-Consent is not needed if the debt has been transferred to DWP.
+• With your consent, HMRC can recover overpayments from some benefits.
+Consent is not needed if the debt has been passed to the DWP.

-- With your consent, HMRC may recover overpayments from your wages.
-Consent is not needed if the debt has been transferred to the DWP.
+• With your consent, HMRC may recover overpayments from your wages.
+Consent is not needed if the debt has been passed to the DWP.

-- In some circumstances, such the debt being at least £1000, HMRC have the power to take money from your bank account.
+• In some circumstances, such as when the debt is at least £1000, HMRC have the power to take money from your bank account.
 They do not need a court order to do this.
 Money can be taken from individual, joint and business accounts.

-- HMRC can also look to obtain a county court judgment (CCJ) against you, although this is rare as they can take enforcement steps without having to get a CCJ first.
+• HMRC can also look to get a decree against you.
+This is rare as they can take other action without having to get a decree first.

 Joint claim